jaszly/happyearth-react/README.md

 # Happy Earth

-Happy Earth is a crowdsourcing platform for reviewing and viewing businesses by their sustainability efforts.
-Find eco friendly shops, organizations, and restaurants in the city of your choice.
+Happy Earth is a web app for viewing eco friendly businesses shops, stores, and restaurants in the city of your choice.
-We are currently in various major cities worldwide, including Sydney Australia, San Francisco Ca, and Bangkok Thailand.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Search for various places by city and type:

-example will go here
+xxxx
 ## Add a spot to Happy Earth

-example will go there
+xxxx
 ## Setup

 - Clone the repository